 The FTYIP covers 20 Goals and 39 Priority Areas across the seven Aspirations.
 Each Priority Area also comes with a set of Targets.
 In total the FTYIP lists 255 Targets.
-A set of 63 Core Indicators were identified on which all member states have to report to their respective RECs, while it is up to the member states' priorities which of the non-core indicators they want to track.
-The 63 indicators were selected according to how they related to the flagship projects or to transformation in areas such as science, job creation, technology, gender parity or indicators linked to integration, as well as indicators which converge with the SDGs or are matched to national systems capabilities.
+A set of 63 Core Indicators have been identified on which all member states have to report to their respective RECs, while it is up to the member states' priorities which of the non-core indicators they want to track.
+The 63 Indicators were selected according to how they related to the flagship projects or to transformation in areas such as science, job creation, technology, gender parity or indicators linked to integration, as well as indicators which converge with the Sustainable Development Goals (SDGs) or are matched to national systems capabilities.